Take the lead - Developing Horse Riding Confidence

 Do you wake up in cold sweat thinking of your horse or of going to the barn?

-acted badly with the new person?
+badly with the new person?
 Is it me?
 Is it the horse?
 The trainer does fine with it.
-Maybe I should get tougher,
+Maybe I should get tougher, louder, faster, more

 Is confusion and frustration part of your horse equation?

-about life.
+.
 Horses pace their stalls, paw, have ulcers.
-Who ever heard of so many horses with ulcers; it used to be just show
+Who ever heard of so many horses with ulcers; it used to be just show or race horses